Use Power BI

 On the Reporting tab in the Allow Power BI visualization embedding option, select Yes to enable or No to disable.

-To learn more about how to add Power BI tiles to personal dashboards in Dynamics 365, see Embed Power BI tiles on your personal dashboard .
+To learn more about how to add Power BI tiles to personal dashboards in Dynamics 365 for Customer Engagement apps, see Embed Power BI tiles on your personal dashboard .

-To learn more about how to add Power BI dashboards to personal dashboards in Dynamics 365, see Add a Power BI dashboard on your personal dashboard.
+To learn more about how to add Power BI dashboards to personal dashboards in Dynamics 365 for Customer Engagement apps, see Add a Power BI dashboard on your personal dashboard.

-Use Power BI Desktop to connect directly to your Dynamics 365 (online) instance
+Use Power BI Desktop to connect directly to your Dynamics 365 for Customer Engagement instance

-You can connect to Dynamics 365 (online) with Power BI Desktop to create custom Dynamics 365 reports and dashboards for use with the Power BI service.
+You can connect to Dynamics 365 for Customer Engagement apps with Power BI Desktop to create custom Customer Engagement apps reports and dashboards for use with the Power BI service.

 Power BI service registration